-Fine pewter dishes, plates, tankards and spoons were found on the wreck, which were probably used by the officers.
-However, the site also contained lots of wooden bowls, dishes, plates and tankards, which are an extremely important find as these kinds of everyday domestic objects were normally just thrown away rather than kept for posterity.
+However, the site also contained lots of wooden bowls, dishes, plates and tankards.
+These are extremely important finds as these kinds of everyday domestic objects were normally just thrown away rather than kept for posterity.

 In the galley, down in the hold just in front of the step for the main mast, were two massive brick ovens.
 The crew’s food was cooked here in two large cauldrons supported on iron bars over a fire box.
 Smaller bronze, iron and ceramic cooking pots were also found nearby.

 The excavation also found casks containing meat bones, both cattle and pig.
 It looks as if the animals were butchered to meet certain standards – for instance, there were no marrow bones as presumably they would have gone off more quickly than other bones.

 The food remains were analysed early on in the excavation and give historians an invaluable insight into how much food was needed to run a ship like the Mary Rose.

 The findings have enabled ‘experimental archaeology’, where experts recreate the cooking facilities and the type and variety of meals that might have been on the Mary Rose.